acomputerguy/Personal-Projects/Web-Scraper/readme.md

-#Web scrapers written for Linux/Windows environments for Imgur
+#Scripts written to download pictures from Imgur
-Written scripts to download all pictures on the same page of a file sharing site
+Wrote web scrapers to download all pictures on the same page of a file sharing site for Linux/Windows environments